Women’s Empowerment and Leadership

 Job Skills Support

-WISE aims to train immigrant women to achieve economic success, fully participate in the state's economy, and to have access to diverse high-paying work opportunities.
-Our support includes
+A core component of this program is to position immigrant women to achieve economic success, fully participate in the state's economy, and to have access to diverse high-paying work opportunities.
+Our support includes:

 Job shadowing support